JunYinghu/todoist-app-test/README.md

 This project is recommend Python 3.8 with pytest framework

+Test cases were tested successfully on 2 models (Android devices) with different display resolution but recommend high resolution

 ## Running test cases
  The recommended way to run your tests would be in Pytest framework:
 ```bash